This post is sponsored by Red Wing Heritage Europe.

 Stage 2: Fitting

-Red Wing boots require over 230 hand operations in total.
+Boots like the ones Red Wing makes require over 230 hand operations in total.
 In the fitting room alone, there are often more than 30 individual steps.
 Stitching is mostly free-form handwork that takes a great deal of eye-hand coordination.

 First, the sub-assemblies are sewn together.
 This includes operations such as sewing the label onto the gusset (the soft piece of leather under the laces).
 Some parts get die marks to guide the sewing done later, while others get trimmed, known as skiving.